gaseer/gramboo_sales_details/README.md

 # gramboo_sales_details

-Project to display the datas from gramboo software
+Project to display the datas from gramboo software.
+Displaying datas with graph